How can I benefit from registering my details?

 New vacancies are advertised on an ongoing basis.
 It is worth visiting the site regularly to make sure that you do not miss out on any new vacancies.

-Alternatively, sign up for vacancy alerts so that you are notified of any new vacancy; the alerts can be tailored to suit your personal requirements to ensure you do not miss out on any appropriate vacancies.
+Alternatively, sign up for vacancy alerts so that you are notified of any new vacancy.
+You can tailor the alerts to suit your personal requirements and ensure you do not miss out on any appropriate vacancies.

 The advertisement states it is a fixed-term contract?
 What is a fixed-term contract?